How a Working Capital Loan Can Work for Your Business

-Working Capital is an amount of money borrowed from a bank or other lender and used by a new business for money to keep operations going and pay business bills.
-Net working capital is the difference between all the current assets minus all the current liabilities.
-Current assets are those assets you can turn into cash quickly, like accounts receivable.
-Current liabilities are those bills you must pay now or very soon.
-You can see that what we're really talking about with working capital is cash.
+Working capital is an amount of money borrowed from a bank or other lender and used by a business for money to keep operations going and pay business bills.
+A working capital loan is simply a loan that will give you this working capital.

 The Importance of Working Capital

-Businesses function on a day-to-day basis with working capital.
+Working capital loans are used to help businesses function on a day-to-day basis.
 You might say that working capital is the life-blood of a business.
 No blood and the business stops going.
 That's a little dramatic but it emphasizes its importance.
 For many new businesses, having enough working capital means the difference between the success and failure of the business.

 Having enough working capital for your business to function day-to-day is most important during the startup phase.
 At this point, you may have a negative net working capital, because money is going out faster than it's coming in.
 And you may decide you need a loan to cover your expenses while you work on getting to a positive working capital position - that is, having cash in the bank.

 How Working Capital Is Valued for Accounting

 Working capital on a business balance sheet includes all current assets: cash, accounts receivable, prepaid insurances, and inventory.
 These balance sheet items can be quickly turned into cash, if necessary, to pay current expenses of the business

 As noted above, net working capital is a financial metric used to analyze the strength of a business.
 The ratio is current assets minus current liabilities = net working capital.
 A good ratio would be 2:1; twice as much in current assets as in current liabilities.
 A higher current asset number allows the quick sale of assets, usually at a loss, to pay off current liabilities.